WBIF vs. SDIV

 WBIF and SDIV have a correlation of 0.55, meaning they provide meaningful diversification benefit when combined.
 Depending on your allocation goals, holding both could reduce overall portfolio risk.

-On 10-year performance, WBIF leads with 5.52% vs -0.07% for SDIV.
+On 10-year performance, WBIF leads with 5.81% vs 0.07% for SDIV.
 On fees, SDIV is cheaper at 0.58% per year.
-Their volatility is very similar.
+On volatility, SDIV has been the lower-risk option at 3.88%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 SDIV is cheaper with a 0.58% expense ratio, compared with 1.25% for WBIF.